 Massive Robert E. Lee Statue In Richmond, Va., Will Be Removed

-Virginia will remove a statue honoring Confederate general Robert E. Lee in Richmond "as soon as possible," Gov. Ralph Northam announced Thursday, saying the statue
+Virginia will remove a statue honoring Confederate Gen. Robert E. Lee in Richmond "as soon as possible," Gov. Ralph Northam announced Thursday.

-"Today, we're here to be honest about our past, and talk about our future," Northam said, adding, "we have to confront where we've been in order to shape where we're going."
+"Today, we're here to be honest about our past and talk about our future," Northam said, adding: "We have to confront where we've been in order to shape where we're going."

-The statue will be placed into storage, where it will remain until discussions between government leaders and the community map out its future, Northam said.
+The statue will be placed into storage, where it will remain until government leaders and the community can discuss its future, Northam said.

 "In Virginia, for more than 400 years, we have set high ideals about freedom and equality," the governor said, "but we have fallen short of many of them."